runceel/ReactiveProperty/MkDocs/docs/features/ReactiveProperty.md

 Yes, The value property can bind to XAML control's property.
 And the class call the IObserver&lt;T&gt;#OnNext method when set the value.

-A sample code is below.
+A sample code is as below.

 ```cs
 using Reactive.Bindings;